monadli/ftl/README.md

 # Functional Tuple Language (FTL)

 ## Introduction
-`FTL` is a very simple programming language in algebraic form that is primarily composed of `functional tuple` in form of (t<sub>0</sub>, t<sub>1</sub>, ...) and tuple mapping operator `->` .
+`FTL` is a very simple programming language in algebraic form that is primarily composed of `functional tuples` in the form of (t<sub>0</sub>, t<sub>1</sub>, ...) and tuple mapping operator `->` .

-Tuple as a data structure is well known and used in many programming languages.
+The tuple is usually used as data structurein many programming languages.
 We make it functional by extending each element into a function, hence `functional tuple`.
-We also introduce a topology for mapping operator `->` between two `functional tuples`.
-Such topology defines rules between functional elements of tuples when connected by `->`.
-We call this `tupology` (tu-ple + to-pology).
+We also introduce a mapping topology between elements of two consecutive `functional tuples` with a operator `->`.
+Rules and special tuple element selectors are defines for the mapping topology.
+We call this `tupology` (**tu**-ple + to-**pology**)</mark>.

+In `FTL`, the only intrisic operator defined at language level is the mapping operator `->`.
+However, a set of symbol characters are provided to define any operators with one or more such characters.
+Examples are arithmetic operators `+`, `-`, `*`, and `/`

-In `FTL`, there is no any intrinsic operator defined at language level except mapping operator `->` .
-There is also no intrinsic control statements such as `for ...` or `while ...` loops, etc. However, all these missing parts can be defined as external functions using the basic building blocks provided by `FTL` as follows:
+There are no intrinsic control statements such as `for` or `while` loops, as well.
+This is because such control statements in the other languages can be expressed as functions are they actually defined as external functions.

+All these make `FTL` very simple with just the following elements:

 1. Functional tuple in form of (t<sub>0</sub>, t<sub>1</sub>, ...) with `0` based index;
 2. Mapping operator `->` between tuples;